DieselPowerUp

 Features

-- Easy to Read & Use: The large backlit LCD screen ensures clear visibility in both bright daylight and low-light conditions.
+• Easy to Read & Use: This 12v battery tester features large backlit LCD screen ensures clear visibility in both bright daylight and low-light conditions.
 With a simple 3-step process requiring no technical skills—connect the clamps to the battery terminals, select the battery type , and input the CCA/AH values—battery tester 12v automotive instantly analyzes SOH (State of Health), SOC (State of Charge), CCA , and internal resistance, delivering professional-grade diagnostics.
 Critical Note: Insufficient CCA can leave your engine dead in freezing weather, while abnormal internal resistance in a single battery cell may doom the entire pack to failure.

 FICM Damage caused by bad batteries